 (a) Transactions with Key Management Personnel

-During Q1/2021 and Q1/2020 the following amounts were incurred with respect to the Company's CEO (Dr. Carman), the Company's CFO (Mr. Nick DeMare) and the Company's VP of Exploration (Mr. Alvaro Fernandez-Baca) as follows:
+During the 2021 and 2020 periods the following amounts were incurred with respect to the Company's CEO (Dr. Carman), the Company's CFO (Mr. Nick DeMare) and the Company's VPE (Mr. Alvaro Fernandez-Baca) as follows: